anuprulez/apply_history_tags/README.md

 `python apply_tags.py "http://localhost:8080" "**********************" "f2db41e1fa331b3e"` or
 `python apply_tags.py "http://localhost:8080" "**********************"`

-The last argument is history id (which is optional).
+The last argument is history id (an optional one, the other arguments are mandatory).
 If not provided, the script will take up the most recently used history.
-While running, the script shows which history it is working upon and display datasets one by one with their respective parents (found recursively).
-When it finishes, please refresh your Galaxy's instance to see the effect.
+At the start, the script shows which history it is working upon.
+Once it finishes, please refresh your Galaxy's instance to see the effect.

 ## Dependencies